erichard/SublimePHPCompanion/README.md

 Hit `shift+F12` (personal shortcut) to search for a method definition based on the current scope.
 It will fallback to the "goto_definition" command if a match was not found.

+### insert_constructor_prop

+Hit `F7` (personal shortcut) to insert both a constructor argument and its according property.
+The property will be `private` by default but you can change it with the `visibility` setting.

 ## Settings

 Settings can be stored either in your system wide "PHP Companion.sublime-settings" file or in the project